JarredTyson/Steel-Pan-Project/README.md

 Ran the CSS file through W3C CSS Validation Service.
 It came back with 6 errors that have now been edited and then put back through to receive W3C CSS Validator results for TextArea (CSS level 3 + SVG)
 Ran the index.html file through W3C HTML Validation service to make amends to any errors and changed the necessary code to suit a better structure.
 The Nu HTML checker ensured the ‘Document checking completed.
 No errors or warning to show’.

-1. As a new visitor to the website, I want to easily navigate the site, do that I can find what I need efficiently.
-i.
-No matter what page the new visitor lands on, they can easily find and use the navigation bar. ii.
-The logo image always leads back to the home page ( the starting place for most client stories). iii.
-The Get Quote located on the middle of the page is clear and centrally located with clear indication and a good description on the functionality.

-2. As a returning customer I want to get an update on the band progress and relearn/familiarise myself of the band performance.
-i.
-I can look into the gallery page to see some of the previous events they’ve played for. ii.
-I have a link to their social media links that can give details into their recent experiences in events.

 ## Further Testing
 I ran the site continuously on Google Chrome on a large screen and the site generally ran how I imagined it to look.
 I also tested the site on Sarafi, Internet Explorer and Microsoft Edge.
-The website was reviews on a number of devices such as Ipad air, iphone, 15inch laptop and 13 inch laptop and wide 24inch desktop screen.
+The website was reviewed on a number of devices such as Ipad air, iphone, 15inch laptop and 13 inch laptop and wide 24inch desktop screen.
 Testing was done to ensure links did not break.

 ### Known Bugs

-* One problem that occurs is the book online section where the header lines are not centred.
-The gallery page when tested on my Iphone 8 was quite short and doesn’t have the feature of being able to click into the picture to get a larger view.
+* One bug is when using the google maps the whole page shift to display class contents.
-* Many of the items you click on the page refresh the page and bring you back to the top which is a slight inconvenience as links will be added in the future.
+* Many of the items you click on the page refresh the page and bring you back.
-* The carousel item moves the entire page when it goes onto a different picture.
+* Ideally the contacts page should not move when you close sidebar.
 ### Resolved Bugs
-* The photos in the carousel were squashed and to resolve I used the “object-fit: cover;” function so the images don’t look squashed and fill the entire space.
-* I found that none of the styling elements were working despite many trials to eventually find that the style-sheet was not correctly added in the header.
-* In the header I noticed that the carousel was not working.
-After close inspection I found that “carousel-Inidicators” was spelt wrong.
-This was not enabling the carousel to move.
-Re-spelt the word ‘Indicators’ and the slider began to work.
+* Google maps api was not working but eventually managed to integrate both the marker and
+* Mail api was not working despite many attempts and ending up using example code on the website.
+* The sidebar was not moving the contents as intended and had to remove layers/containers or select correct containers to move.

 ## Deployment